Google My Business is one of many tools we use at WSI Connect to increase traffic and generate leads for our clients.

 If your business depends on appointments, you should incorporate the Booking Button feature, which allows customers to book an appointment directly from your GMB listing.
 Google automatically places a booking button within one week on your GMB listing if your scheduling provider is a Google integration.

 Within one week, your scheduling account is automatically linked to your Google My Business account.

 ii.
 Google Posts

-Posts are a great way to encourage searchers to click through to your website or encourage searchers to take other actions.
-Google Posts appear more prominently on mobile and will become increasingly important for your local search strategy.
+Posts don’t impact your search ranking, but they’re a great way to keep your listing relevant and encourage searchers to visit your website or take other actions.
+Posts appear more prominently on mobile than desktop devices, and will become increasingly important in your local search strategy.